OpenLogics/MewtocolNet/README.md

 ## Writing data registers / contacts

-⚠ **Never set a register by setting the property, always use one of the provided methods**

 Registers are stored in an underlying layer for automatic handling, each register has a unique name and address.

 Classes that derive from `RegisterCollectionBase` reference these registers automatically using attributes.